 Doilies abound at flea markets and antiques stores.
 Pick up a few and repurpose them as storage vessels.
 Dip the doily into a mixture of one part crafts glue and one part water.
 Smooth the wet doily over an upside-down glass bowl with your hands; let dry.
 Carefully peel the doily away from the bowl.

 Line the back of a hutch or display cabinet with pretty paper.
+Peel-and-stick wallpaper makes this project especially easy.
 Simply cut paper to fit and adhere to the cabinet back.
-Here, a patterned paper with gold design adds metallic glimmer.
+Here, a patterned paper with a gold design adds metallic glimmer.

-Rescue pickle jars or other containers from the recycle bin, and give them a new purpose holding bathroom essentials with bright colors and easy updates.
+Rescue pickle jars or other containers from the recycle bin, and give them a new purpose holding bathroom essentials.
 To start, drill a hole in the center of the lid to accommodate a knob.
 Prime, then paint the lids; let dry.
 Spray with a clear sealer to protect the paint; let dry.
 Attach the knob, then cut off the excess shank.
 For an extra decorative touch, cut paper to fit around the jars and adhere in place.

 Set a pretty display with painted glass bottles that look like milk glass.
 Wash the glass with soap and water; let dry.
 Dampen a cloth with rubbing alcohol, and wipe the inside of the glass vessel with the cloth.
 For narrow vessels, pour a small amount of rubbing alcohol inside, swirl around, and pour out excess; let dry.
 Mix two parts acrylic paint with one part water in a glass bowl and pour into the bottle or jar.
 Swirl the paint around inside the bottle or jar until the entire interior is coated.
 Place the glass vessel upside down on a paper towel or paper plate to dry.
 Repeat painting steps until you are happy with the coverage.
 Note: These bottles are for display only; do not use with food or drink.

 Give a plain lampshade a boost with ribbon.
 Wrap ribbon vertically around the shade, overlapping to create a dynamic design.
 Secure the ribbon with pins and glue.
-Do you have another hour?
-Transform the lamp base, too.
-Paint the base a fresh shade.
+If you have extra time, transform the lamp base with a fresh coat of paint.
 Tip: Metallic paints reflect best on a smooth surface and simple shape.

-Create art from dictionary pages.
-Choose words based on a theme (we used "swish," "compete," and "score" for a sports-theme room).
+Create meaningful art using pages pulled from a dictionary.
+Choose words based on a theme (for example, we used "swish," "compete," and "score" for a sports-theme room).
 Enlarge and photocopy the pages and hang in matching frames.

-Transform plain-Jane milky-white vases with freehand painting.
-Mix glass paint with a few drops of paint thinner.
+Transform plain white vases with freehand painting.
+Mix glass paint with a few drops of paint thinner ($9, The Home Depot).
 If desired, adjust the amount of paint thinner to achieve varying viscosities and results, such as drips and runs.
-Paint freehand designs on each vase using an acrylic brush.
+Paint freehand designs on each vase using an acrylic brush and let dry.

 Fashion an office memo board from inexpensive cork trivets.
 To begin, paint the cork rounds with two coats of acrylic paint in your chosen color palette.
 Leave several unpainted for a natural look.
 Once dry, turn the cork pieces over and arrange in the design you prefer; secure together with masking tape.
-Use wall hook-and-loop tape to hang.
+Use wall hook-and-loop tape ($7, The Home Depot) to hang.

-A plethora of decorative tapes are infiltrating crafts stores near you.
+Decorative tapes are now available in a wide variety of colors and patterns.
 Use these pretty adhesives to dress up almost anything in a flash.
-Embellish a plain white frame with a variety of patterns.
+Embellish a plain white frame with strips in a variety of patterns.
 Stick to a complementary color palette for cohesiveness.